LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 ~~~~~~~~~~~~~~~~~

 Some Prolog systems provide a mechanism for defining file search paths
-(this mechanism works differently from Logtalk own suporty for defining
+(this mechanism works differently from Logtalk own suport for defining
-library paths).
-When porting Prolog code that defines file search paths,
+library path aliases).
+When porting Prolog code that defines file search
-e.g. for finding module libraries, it often helps to load the pristine
+paths, e.g. for finding module libraries, it often helps to load the
-Prolog application before attempting to compile its source files as
+pristine Prolog application before attempting to compile its source files
-Logtalk source files.
+as Logtalk source files.
 Depending on the Prolog backend, this may allow
 the file search paths to be used when compiling modules as objects that
 use file directives such as ``use_module/2``.